 A lightning protection system doesn't block energy; it guides it.
 If the path is broken at a single point—a loose down conductor or a faulty ground connection—the current will seek another route.
 Often, this will be through the building's structure itself, with disastrous consequences.

 The effectiveness of these systems is the result of decades of research, particularly at experimental sites such as Saint-Privat-d'Allier in Haute-Loire.
-This work has allowed for the refinement of models to better channel energy towards optimized grounding points, an expertise that LPS France rigorously applies on a daily basis.
+Furthermore, this work has allowed for the refinement of models to better channel energy towards optimized grounding points, an expertise that LPS France rigorously applies on a daily basis.

 The invisible threat: power surges

-These voltage spikes, as brief as they are violent, are the number one cause of damage to electronic equipment.
-They act like an electrical tsunami, instantly frying circuits.
+Furthermore, these voltage spikes, as brief as they are violent, are the number one cause of damage to electronic equipment.
+They act like an electrical tsunami that instantly fries circuits.
 For a business, this can mean data loss, production downtime, and exorbitant replacement costs.

-In short, lightning protection is a two-tiered strategy: the external system handles the direct impact, while internal surge protectors neutralize indirect effects.
-One cannot function without the other for truly comprehensive protection.
+To recap, lightning protection is a two-tiered strategy: the external system handles the direct impact, while internal surge protectors neutralize indirect effects.
+Both systems work together for truly comprehensive protection.

 Choosing between Franklin lightning rod and ESE lightning rod

-When it comes to choosing the right lightning protection device for a lightning protection system (LPS), two main philosophies emerge.
+For example, when it comes to choosing the right lightning protection device for a lightning protection system (LPS), two main philosophies emerge.
 Each has its own strengths and addresses specific needs.
-On one hand, there's the traditional approach, proven over centuries.
+On the one hand, there is the traditional approach, proven over centuries.
 On the other, a newer, more dynamic technology that seeks to anticipate lightning strikes in order to better control them.

 The passive principle of the Franklin lightning rod